helderberto/use-is-mounted-ref/README.md

 ## Usage

-To start using the `use-is-mounted-ref` in your project, first install in your project i.e:
+To start using the `use-is-mounted-ref` in your project, first install in your project:

 `yarn add use-is-mounted-ref` or `npm install use-is-mounted-ref`

 <details open>